Fatigue Risk Management in 24/7 Industries: What You Need to Know

 Questions also screened for sleep disorders, as one in four people who have a sleep disorder don’t know that they have a sleep disorder.
 The survey further revealed that 45 percent of respondents identified moderate to high risk for obstructive sleep apnea, compared to the national average of 26 percent.

-To address these issues, the company’s plan included fatigue awareness and lifestyle training.
+To address these issues, the company’s fatigue risk management strategy included awareness and lifestyle training.
 The company added sleep disorder screening into annual physicals and reviewed employee benefit plans to incorporate specific fatigue mitigation strategies such as light boxes, blackout curtains, and climate control for home use.
 Aiding your employees to manage less-than-ideal sleeping conditions can improve overall health and can boost their productivity when they have a shift.

 Level Three: Fatigue-Related Behaviors